Room to Breathe Between Big Days

 6:00 AM

-Lunch in Springdale · Emerald Pools if time allowsLunch at Zion Lodge (outdoor seating, canyon wall views) or head into Springdale.
+Lunch · Emerald Pools if time allowsLunch at Zion Lodge (outdoor seating, canyon wall views) or head into Springdale.
 If the morning moved fast, the Kayenta Trail to Emerald Pools is 2.6 miles and adds one more level of canyon before you leave — walk it from The Grotto, cross the footbridge south, hit the Lower Pool (misting waterfall walk-under) and return.

-2:30 PM
+4:00 PM

 Canyon Overlook Trail — on the drive homeDrive out the East Entrance on UT-9 (Zion–Mt.
 Carmel Highway).
 Pull over at Canyon Overlook: 1 mi RT right off the road, big views of the Great Arch and the canyon floor.
 Look for the Little Lonely Tree — a single scraggly pine clinging to a ledge, easy to miss, impossible to forget.
 Then US-89 south to wherever home is, or back to Starlit Ridge for a final night if you have one.